ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### In the peripheral contract (UniswapV2Router02.sol)

-3. Verify the deadline hasn't passed
-4. Create a new pair exchange if necessary
+3. Create a new pair exchange if necessary
-5. If there is an existing pair exchange, calculate the amount of tokens to add.
+4. If there is an existing pair exchange, calculate the amount of tokens to add.
 This is supposed to be identical value for both tokens, so the same ratio of new tokens to existing tokens.
-6. Check if the amounts are acceptable (callers can specify a minimum amount beyond which they'd rather not add liquidity)
+5. Check if the amounts are acceptable (callers can specify a minimum amount beyond which they'd rather not add liquidity)
-7. Call the core contract.
+6. Call the core contract.

 #### In the core contract (UniswapV2Pair.sol)

-8. Mint liquidity tokens and send them to the caller
+7. Mint liquidity tokens and send them to the caller
-9. Call `_update` to update the reserve amounts
+8. Call `_update` to update the reserve amounts

 ### Remove Liquidity {#remove-liquidity-flow}